airshipit/shipyard/docs/README.md

 2. The data (in YAML format) will be sent to [DeckHand](https://github.com/att-comdev/deckhand) for processing
 3. Shipyard will make use of the post-processed data from DeckHand to interact with [DryDock](https://github.com/att-comdev/drydock)
-4. DryDock will interact with [Promenade](https://github.com/att-comdev/promenade) to provision and deploy bare metal nodes using Ubuntu MAAS and Promenade will create a resilient Kubernetes cluster.
+4. DryDock will interact with [Promenade](https://github.com/att-comdev/promenade) to provision and deploy bare metal nodes using Ubuntu MAAS and a resilient Kubernetes cluster will be created at the end of the process
 5. Once the Kubernetes clusters are up and validated to be working properly, Shipyard will interact with [Armada](https://github.com/att-comdev/armada) to deploy OpenStack using [OpenStack Helm](https://github.com/openstack/openstack-helm)
 6. Once the OpenStack cluster is deployed, Shipyard will trigger a workflow to perform basic sanity health